arthursw/wetlands/docs/advanced_example.md

 ---

-Now, let's examine the `advanced_example_module.py` script, which is executed by Cema in the isolated environment via `executeCommands`.
+Now, let's examine the `advanced_example_module.py` script, which is executed by Wetlands in the isolated environment via `executeCommands`.

 **Define Callable Functions**